 The Office of Equal Opportunity (OEO) responds to discrimination and harassment complaints, allegations of sexual misconduct, and requests for accommodations from students, faculty, staff, community members, visitors and patients in order to affirm Tufts’ commitment to equal opportunity, Title VI, Title VII, Title IX, and Accommodations protocols and ensure equal opportunities for all members of our community.

-We partner with other key resources at Tufts University who all have a mutual commitment of ensuring compliance with all federal, state and local laws and who are uniformly guided by Tufts’ vision and mission.
+We also partner with other key resources at Tufts University that have a mutual commitment of ensuring compliance with all federal, state and local laws and that are uniformly guided by Tufts’ vision and mission.